vivaantaneja/Gesture_Control/README.md

-# Gesture Control
+##Problem statement:

-This project demonstrates how to control the volume of your device using hand gestures.
-It utilizes OpenCV library in Python to capture video from the device camera and detect hand gestures using the Haar Cascade classifier.
-The volume control is achieved by simulating key press events in Python.
+To validate a hand tracking module that can detect and track the movements of the hand in real-time and recognize specific hand gestures for controlling electronic devices or applications.